altdesktop/i3-style/README.md

 Make your [i3](http://i3wm.org) config a little more stylish.

-For an overview of the capabilities of i3-style, see my [blog post](http://dubstepdish.com/blog/2013/11/06/introducing-i3-style/).

 **Warning:** i3-style is experimental.
 It may eat your config!
 Please back up your config file every time you use it until it is stable.

 ## About

-Coming soon
+i3-style applies a theme to your i3 config file to change the colorscheme of the window decorations and the different parts of i3bar.
+It's designed especially for people who make frequent changes to their colorscheme to get things just right.

+* Easy to try out new themes right after you install.
+* Themes are easy to read, modify, and share.
+* Modifies your theme in place - extra template files are not needed.

+For an overview of the capabilities of i3-style, see my [blog post](http://dubstepdish.com/blog/2013/11/06/introducing-i3-style/).

 ## Installing